danielgtaylor/apisprout/README.md

 apisprout https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v3.0/api-with-examples.yaml
 ```

+# Enable CORS on all requests from all origins, a handy feature for testing/development environment
+apisprout -c my-api.yaml

 ## Docker Image

 A hosted [API Sprout Docker image](https://hub.docker.com/r/danielgtaylor/apisprout/) is provided that makes it easy to deploy mock servers or run locally.
 For example: